Opkris/Mock-exam-web-api-design/README.md

  its a "pitch sale"

+ ### Gotcha game
+ I have created a Gotcha game, its a collection of 21 unique pokemons with there own unique name and they all have a price / value, and a short description for what type of pokemon they are. the purpose is of course, catch them all.

+ They way you can do can catch them is simple, every new user start the game with some money they can use, the money can be used to by some loot boxes and catch "new" pokèmon's.
+Every loot box will contain 3 random pokèmon's, that means that you can get 3 different pokèmon's or 3 of the same, there are no limit of how many pokèmon's you can have, or how many of the same pokèmon.

   If you do not attempt to do some of the parts/tasks of this exam, you MUST state so in the “readme.md” file, e.g., “I did requirements R1, R2 and partially R3.
 Did not manage to do R4.
 Did T1 and T2, but not T3